cgi-js/cgi-js/README.md

     - [dotenv](https://www.npmjs.com/package/dotenv) for dotenv file parser,
     - [shelljs](https://www.npmjs.com/package/shelljs) for support with shell
     - [concurrency.js](https://www.npmjs.com/package/concurrency.js) for concurrency and parallelization support for threads and processes

+* Extra needed dependencies to use langauge interpretor without having to install (or have) binaries in your system
+    - [bridge-wasm](https://www.npmjs.com/package/bridge-wasm) for running interpreted languages with wasm without having the binary in your system (installed/ present).

 * Application Dependencies:
     - Your app, you decide